Pianist - Producer - Educator

-During his tenure in the United States, Dr. Sergei Kuznetsov has always enjoyed teaching and advocating classical music amongst various groups of people.
-In 2003, he participated in a series of educational projects “Musical Awakenings” in collaboration with Van Cliburn Foundation in Fort Worth, TX.
-The mission was to bring classical music to children whose parents can't afford education.
-As a result the project had become so popular in Texas that Sergey had to reach further and travel around the state with his lectures and concerts.
-Several of his students have won national and international prizes that supported their way towards studies in music.
-Dr. Kuznetsov’s approach in piano pedagogy is to show the students how great and large the world of music actually is.
-He inspires young pianists to learn and perform by building new connections, professional networks and “bridges” between young talents and their audiences.
+During his tenure in the United States, Dr. Sergei Kuznetsov still enjoys educating and teaching classical music to people from all walks of life.
+In 2003, he participated in a series of educational projects, “Musical Awakenings”, collaborating with the Van Cliburn Foundation in Fort Worth, TX.
+Several of his students have gone on to win national and international prizes that have paved their way towards studies and futures in music.
+Dr. Kuznetsov hopes to inspire young pianists to learn and perform by building new connections, professional networks, and bridges between young talents and their audiences.